 On Tuesdays and Thursdays the construction crew will also be available to explain the renovation plans and process.

 The North Star House served as the social headquarters of the North Star Mine, and was where the public and investors were invited to meet and greet.
-This special example of California Craftsman Style architecture is on the National and the California State Historic Buildings Registers.
+This special example of Arts & Crafts style architecture is on the National and the California State Historic Buildings Registers.

 Visitors are welcome to sign the Guest Book and to learn about becoming a Volunteer.
 Students of all ages are welcome!